artemkv/artemkv.github.io/tcpip.md

 #### Port-Based NAT

-- IP addresses can be futher shared using ports (TCP/UDP).
+- IP addresses can be further shared using ports (TCP/UDP).
 - IP Addresses 10.0.0.207 and 10.0.0.208 can be mapped to the same IP address 194.54.21.11, using different ports, e.g. 10.0.0.207:7000 maps to 194.54.21.11:7224 and 10.0.0.208:7000 maps to 194.54.21.11:7225
 - Original Datagram
     - Source Address: 10.0.0.207 : 7000